-\paragraph{Domain generalization with CLIP.} CLIP~\cite{radford2021learning} exhibits a remarkable distributional robustness~\cite{fang2022data}.
+\parag{Domain generalization with CLIP.} CLIP~\cite{radford2021learning} exhibits a remarkable distributional robustness~\cite{fang2022data}.
 Nevertheless, fine-tuning comes at the expense of sacrificing generalization.
-Recent works suggest various fine-tuning techniques to uphold the robustness of CLIP in the presence of domain shift.
-Kumar \textit{et al.}~\cite{kumar2022finetuning} observe that full fine-tuning distorts the pretrained representation, and propose a two-stage strategy, consisting of training a linear probe with a frozen feature extractor, then fine-tuning both.
+Kumar \textit{et al.}~\cite{kumar2022finetuning} observe that full fine-tuning can distort the pretrained representation, and propose a two-stage strategy, consisting of training a linear probe with a frozen feature extractor, then fine-tuning both.
 Wortsman \textit{et al.}~\cite{wortsman2022robust} propose ensembling the weights of zero-shot and fine-tuned models.
 Goyal \textit{et al.}~\cite{goyal2023finetune} show that preserving the pretraining paradigm (\ie contrastive learning) during the adaptation to the downstream task improves both in-domain (ID) and OOD performance without multi-step fine-tuning or weight ensembling.
 CLIPood~\cite{shu2023clipood} introduces margin metric softmax training objective and Beta moving average for optimization to handle both open-class and open-domain at test time.
-Robustness to distribution shift can be improved efficiently by training a small amount of parameters on top of a frozen CLIP backbone in a teacher-student manner~\cite{jain2023efficiently, laroudie2023improving}.
-Specialized prompt ensembling and/or image ensembling strategies~\cite{allingham2023simple,ge2023improving} coupled with label augmentation using the WordNet hierarchy significantly improve robustness in image classification.
+On the other hand, distributional robustness could be improved by training a small amount of parameters on top of a frozen CLIP backbone in a teacher-student manner~\cite{jain2023efficiently, laroudie2023improving}.
+Other works show that specialized prompt ensembling and/or image ensembling strategies~\cite{allingham2023simple,ge2023improving} coupled with label augmentation using the WordNet hierarchy improve robustness in classification.